-3. On motorways, the NMCS infrastructure should also be capable of supporting the majority of STMS applications.
-Where new STMS schemes are introduced within existing sections of motorway, infrastructure works should therefore be limited to civil works and local modifications to existing cabling and power supplies.
+3. On motorways, the NMCS infrastructure should also support the majority of STMS applications.
+Where new STMS schemes are introduced within existing sections of motorway, infrastructure works should therefore be limited to civils work and local modifications to existing cabling and powers supplies.